Necrophagia

 Necrophagia (/nɛkroʊˈfeɪʒə/ nek-roh-FAY-zhə) was an American death metal band formed in Wellsville, Ohio in 1983.
-The band is credited as one of the inaugural groups within the death metal genre, along with Possessed and Death.
+The band is credited as an inaugural death metal group, along with Possessed and Death.

 History

 Early years (1983–1997)

-Necrophagia was formed by Frank "Killjoy" Pucci in 1983.
-The band name is derived from the act of cannibalizing, or eating a corpse.
-The word is a combination of the Greek words nekron (corpse), and phagein (to eat).
-Necrophagia was a popular group in the underground extreme metal "tape trading" scene.
+Frank "Killjoy" Pucci formed Necrophagia in 1983.
+The band derives from cannibalism.
+The word combines the Greek words nekron (corpse) and phagein (to eat).
+Necrophagia was popular in the underground extreme metal "tape trading" scene.
 Their first full-length album, Season of the Dead, was recorded and released in 1987.
 The band split up sometime after the album's release.
-In 1990, an album named Ready for Death (recorded in 1986) was bootlegged by the label Embalming Records, and was given an official release of 500 on clear green vinyl when New Renaissance came to an agreement with Embalming Records.
-Ready for Death was later included as part of the A Legacy of Horror, Gore and Sickness compilation album in 2000.
+In 1990, the album Ready for Death (recorded in 1986) was bootlegged by the label Embalming Records and given an official release of 500 on clear green vinyl when New Renaissance reached an agreement with Embalming Records.
+Ready for Death was later included on the A Legacy of Horror, Gore and Sickness compilation album in 2000.

 Phil Anselmo era (1997–2001)

-Killjoy befriended Pantera frontman Phil Anselmo, shortly after Necrophagia's demise.
-Phil wrote and shared some music with Killjoy, which persuaded him to resurrect Necrophagia in 1997.
-Killjoy and Anselmo (who played guitar under the pseudonym Anton Crowley) were joined by Wayne Fabra on drums and Dustin Havnen on bass guitar.
-Necrophagia released Holocausto de la Morte, as well as the Black Blood Vomitorium EP, with the reformed line-up.
-Havnen was replaced by Jared Faulk in 2001.
-In addition, the group enlisted Gorelord leader Frediablo as second guitarist, and Opal Enthroned on keyboards.
-Necrophagia released the Cannibal Holocaust EP in 2001, along with their first DVD, Through Eyes of the Dead.
-Anselmo, Opal and Fabra departed the band shortly after the release.
-In addition, the Housecore/Baphomet Records label founded by Killjoy and Anselmo was dissolved, due to extreme scheduling conflicts and previous commitments.
+Pucci befriended Pantera frontman Phil Anselmo shortly after Necrophagia's demise.
+Anselmo wrote and shared some music with Pucci, who reformed Necrophagia in 1997.
+Drummer Wayne Fabra and bassist Dustin Havnen joined Pucci and Anselmo, who played guitar under the pseudonym Anton Crowley.
+Necrophagia released Holocausto de la Morte and the Black Blood Vomitorium EP with the new line-up.
+Jared Faulk replaced Havnen in 2001.
+The group enlisted Opal Enthroned, Anselmo's wife, on keyboards.
+Necrophagia released the Cannibal Holocaust single in 2001, along with their first DVD, Through Eyes of the Dead.

+Following the recording of Cannibal Holocaust, the band added second guitarist Fred "Frediablo" Prytz and announced he would start on the next full length release.
+Prtyz's solo project, Gorelord, had recently been added to Pucci's Baphomet Records label with its debut in October 2001.
+Shortly after, Anselmo, Opal, and Fabra left the group.
+The Housecore/Baphomet Records label founded by Pucci and Anselmo dissolved due to scheduling conflicts and previous commitments.

 Frediablo era (2002–2006)

-Killjoy and Frediablo remained with Necrophagia.
-In 2002, the band added Fug (Frediablo's brother) on guitar, Iscariah (formerly of Immortal) on bass guitar, Titta Tanni (of Daemonia/New Goblin fame) on drums and Mirai Kawashima (of the Japanese avant-garde black metal band Sigh) on keyboards.
-Necrophagia released The Divine Art of Torture, Harvest Ritual Vol. 1 and the Goblins Be Thine EP with the line-up.
-In addition, Necrophagia released their first live album Slit Wrists And Casket Rot, which was recorded during their "Harvesting the Dead" tour.
+Pucci and Frediablo remained with Necrophagia.
+In 2002, the band added guitarist Fug (Frediablo's brother), bassist Iscariah (formerly of Immortal), drummer Titta Tanni (of Daemonia/New Goblin fame), and keyboardist Mirai Kawashima (of Japanese avant-garde black metal band Sigh).
+Necrophagia released The Divine Art of Torture, Harvest Ritual Vol. 1 and the Goblins Be Thine EP with this line-up.
+Necrophagia released their first live album, Slit Wrists And Casket Rot, recorded during their "Harvesting the Dead" tour.

-Frediablo left the band in early 2006 to concentrate on Gorelord.
-He was replaced by Undead Torment.
+Frediablo left the band in early 2006 to focus on Gorelord.
+Undead Torment replaced him.